Truth and Sincerity: Building Authentic Foundations

 [Hadith,Ibn Majah,"Seeking knowledge is an obligation upon every Muslim."]

-Imagine you're sick and someone says, "I have good intentions, let me perform surgery on you!"
-Would you let them?
-Of course not!
+Imagine someone saying, "I have good intentions, let me perform surgery on you!"
+You'd refuse!
 Good intentions without knowledge lead to disaster.
-Yet in religion, which affects our eternal life, we accept any practice as long as someone says "I mean well."
+Yet in religion, which affects our eternal life, we accept practices because someone "means well."

 Drawing Near to Allah: The Correct Path